MultiTip: Multiple Tipping Points at Lake Victoria

 To read about our researchers, partners and scientific advisory board, click here.

 MultiTip is a four year project which started in April, 2019.
-It is a part of the larger research program "BioTip" (Tipping Points, Dynamics and Interdependencies of Social-ecological Systems) which is funded by the German Federal Ministry of Education and Research (BMBF).
+It is a part of the larger research program "BioTip" (Tipping Points, Dynamics and Interdependencies of Social-ecological Systems).
+MultiTip is also apart of the second phase (2023-2025) called "GlobalTip".
+This research program is funded by the German Federal Ministry of Education and Research (BMBF).

 Mkumbo, OC, & Marshall, BE (2015).
 The Nile perch fishery of Lake Victoria: Current status and management challenges.
 Fisheries Management and Ecology, 22(1), 56-63. doi:10.1111/fme.12084